 - Data and insights get lost in an abyss

 More often than not, reports end up stored in a file on someone’s computer where the data can not have a lasting impact on future design endeavors.

-The key here is to make sure that the insights are delivered in a way where they are correctly heard and registered.
+The key here is to make sure the insights are delivered in a way where they are correctly heard and registered.
 Get creative!
 Here are some suggestions to get you started: